Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Introduction

-This raises a central question for non-Hermitian topology: under what condition can a change in PBC point-gap topology reliably diagnose an OBC real-line-gap transition?
-Along a generic parameter sweep, a reversal of Bloch spectral winding may occur while the OBC real line gap remains open, whereas an OBC real-line-gap closing may occur without any corresponding change in the PBC winding number.
-A sharp criterion is therefore needed to distinguish genuine locking between these two boundary-sensitive criticalities from accidental coincidence~\cite{liu2023simultaneous}.
-In chiral non-Hermitian systems, zero-energy band touchings are generically exceptional rather than Hermitian.
-In the present setting, a parameter manifold along which the Bloch spectrum remains pinned to a zero-energy degeneracy therefore defines, in generic non-Hermitian regimes, an exceptional-point (EP)-constrained manifold, suggesting a natural mechanism for synchronizing the two transitions.
-Identifying such a condition is the central goal of the present work.
+This raises a central question: under what conditions can a change in PBC point-gap winding diagnose an OBC non-Bloch bulk real-line-gap transition?
+Along a generic parameter sweep, a change of Bloch point-gap winding may occur while the OBC non-Bloch bulk real line gap remains open, whereas an OBC non-Bloch bulk real-line-gap closing may occur without a corresponding change in the PBC winding number.
+A diagnostic principle is therefore needed to distinguish genuine locking of these boundary-sensitive criticalities from accidental coincidence~\cite{liu2023simultaneous}.
+In the chiral models considered here, the band touchings relevant to the real-line-gap transition at $\mathrm{Re}(E)=0$ are pinned to zero energy by chiral symmetry and are generically exceptional away from Hermitian or symmetry-enhanced limits.
+This motivates the notion of an EP-constrained path: a parameter evolution along which a zero-energy Bloch degeneracy persists throughout the sweep.
+The term EP-constrained emphasizes that this persistent degeneracy is generically exceptional in the non-Hermitian regime, although it may become nondefective at special Hermitian points.
+As shown below for Su--Schrieffer--Heeger (SSH)-type chiral lattices, this persistent zero-energy Bloch-degeneracy constraint, rather than isolated EPs, provides a path-dependent mechanism for locking the monitored PBC point-gap winding transition to the OBC non-Bloch bulk real-line-gap transition.